zedlopez/ifm/Writing with Inform.md

 (b) **Characters which can safely be used, but will be simplified.** As it reads in the text, Inform silently converts all kinds of dash (en-rules, em-rules, etc.) to simple hyphens; converts the multiplication symbol to a lower case "x"; converts all kinds of space other than tabs (em-spaces, non-breaking spaces, etc.) to simple spaces, and all kinds of quotation marks to "straight" (non-smart) marks.

-(c) **Characters which can be used provided they are in quoted text (other than boxed quotations), and which will probably but not certainly be visible to the player**.
+(c) **Characters which can be used provided they are in quoted text, and which will probably but not certainly be visible to the player**.
 All other Latin letter-forms, including the œ ligature, East European forms such as ő, ş and ž, and Portuguese forms such as ũ; the Greek and Cyrillic alphabets, with their associated variants and accents; and the principal currency symbols, such as € and ¥.

 Caution should be used with such characters outside of quotation marks: the outcome may depend on the format Inform is compiling to.
 For example, `Łodz Churchyard is a room.`, which uses the Polish `Ł`, works well enough if the story uses the Glulx setting (which is the default), but not the Z-machine.
 Should that be necessary, the following provides a way to get the `Ł` safely into quotation marks: